UltimateTournament/ArcadeThirdPartyDocs/docs/integration/integration-requirements.md

 There are lots of frameworks helping you do this (e.g. Mirror for Unity) and we can support you, too.

-The team behind Mirror did a great writeup of [Server Authority Cheats & Anticheats](https://mirror-networking.gitbook.io/docs/faq/cheating).
+The team behind Mirror did a great writeup of [Server Authority: Cheats & Anticheats](https://mirror-networking.gitbook.io/docs/faq/cheating), if you want to know more.

 ## In-Memory game state